<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2792338&amp;fmt=gif">

 The four tips above are all simple tactics you can start to employ tomorrow to improve your school tour process.
 Some of the tips might seem a little challenging at first, but over time, they will become second nature to you.

-If you’re looking to jumpstart your process, though, and see what it’s like from a family’s perspective, consider partnering with SchoolMint’s K-12 strategic marketing solutions team.
+If you’re looking to jumpstart your process, though, and see what it’s like from a family’s perspective, consider partnering with SchoolMint’s K-12 school marketing and consulting services team.

-By using our secret shopper service, you’ll get a third-party observation of what a typical parent or guardian goes through during your school tour and enrollment process.
+By using our secret shopper service, you’ll get a third-party observation of what a typical parent or guardian goes through during your school tour and enrollment process.ready to increase enrollment banner ad

 Attract-Enroll-Retain-GoogleAds300x600-1